oSoWoSo/open-source_rules/README.md

 OPEN SOURCE RULES - from us for us - we can make own rules

+Simple idea: We can create our own rules!

 ![oSoWoSo](https://codeberg.org/avatars/4da60e696a206d2371e14e18c2fb15d6)

 why?
 - because "The pen is mightier than the sword"
 - bacause Words are mightier then money.
 - because We can.
+- because We want real democracy.
 - because Only all together we can make it best.
-- because We want real democracy.

 basic rules can be like:
 1. Constitution cannot be violated.